 If you want to take the easy way out, simply follow me on FB as I will be posting deals when I find them.

-Either way, now it is time for you to get your ninja moves on.
+Either way, now you have all the information you need to grab good deals.
 Go forth and save!